daos-stack/daos/design/multi_provider/multi-provider-design-doc.md

 ## 2. Background

-Today, DAOS and CaRT largely assume a single provider per deployment path.
-That assumption appears in:

-- provider configuration
-- interface and domain selection
-- rank-to-URI registration
-- attach-info exchange
-- CaRT context creation
-- bulk transfer handling

-That model is too restrictive for deployments that need more than one provider concurrently.
+Today, DAOS and CaRT assume a single fabric provider for the DAOS cluster.
+All clients are expected to use the same network subnet and fabric provider.
+However, it can be useful to allow a different client cluster with a different network configuration to access the same DAOS storage used by the high-speed clients.

 The main intended configurations are: